 The greatest danger for most of us is not that our aim is too high and me miss it, but that it is too low and we reach it.

 Italian painter, sculptor, architect and poet,Renaissance artist, and

 an outstanding figure in the history of the visual arts.

-We transcend from a single form of creativity into the exploration of Life as an inclusive form of art when the cultivation of our spiritual and intellectual skills and abilities reaches a point of release.
-A critical point when we become aware of the Source of Creation within ourselves and begin to manifest what we imagine and aspire to gladden the heart and soul of humanity as the ultimate canvas of art.
+We transcend from a single form of creativity into exploring Life as an inclusive form of art when the cultivation of our spiritual and intellectual skills and abilities reaches a point of release.
+This is a critical point when we become aware of the Source of Creation within ourselves and begin to manifest what we imagine and aspire to gladden the heart and soul of humanity as the ultimate canvas of art.